MicrosoftDocs/visualstudio-docs/docs/ide/quickstart-nodejs.md

 dev_langs:
   - JavaScript
 ---
-# Quickstart: use Visual Studio to create your first Node.js app
+# Quickstart: Use Visual Studio to create your first Node.js app
 In this 5-10 minute introduction to the Visual Studio integrated development environment (IDE), you'll create a simple Node.js web application.
 If you haven't already installed Visual Studio, install it for free [here](http://www.visualstudio.com).

 ## Create a project